HannachiHassen/SDLC-Interview-Questions/README.md

 # SDLC Interview Questions

+## Why is Testing Necessary

+Testing is necessary in order to identify any defects that are present in software which can cause harm.
+Without proper testing, we could potentially release a software which could malfunction and cause serious injuries.
+Examples can be:
+  - Software in a life support machine which can cause serious harm to a patient;
+  - Software in a nuclear plant which monitors nuclear activity can cause harm to the environment
+  - Banking or financial application which calculates exchange rates can cause financial loss to a business

+## When should you stop the testing process

+The testing activity ends when the testing team completes the following milestones.

+- Test case execution: The successful completion of a full test cycle after the final bug fix marks the end of the testing phase.
+- Testing deadline: The end date of the validation stage also declares the closure of the validation if no critical or high-priority defects remain in the system.
+Code Coverage(CC) ratio: It is the amount of code concealed via automated tests.
+If the team achieves the intended level of code coverage (CC) ratio, then it can choose to end the validation.

+- Mean Time Between Failure (MTBF) rate: Mean time between failure (MTBF) refers to the average amount of time that a device or product functions before failing.
+This unit of measurement includes only operational time between failures and does not include repair times, assuming the item is repaired and begins functioning again.
+MTBF figures are often used to project how likely a single unit is to fail within a certain period of time

+## What is meant by test coverage

+Test coverage is a quality metric to represent the amount (in percentage) of testing completed for a product.
+It is relevant for both functional and non-functional testing activities.
+This metric is used to add missing test cases.

+## Is it possible to achieve 100% testing coverage?
+How would you ensure it

+It’s considered not possible to perform 100% testing of any product.
+But you can follow the below steps to come closer.
+- Set a hard limit on the following factors:
+   - Percentage of test cases passed
+   - Number of bugs found
+- Set a red flag if:
+  - Test budget is depleted
+  - Deadlines are breached
+- Set a green flag if:
+  - The entire functionality gets covered in test cases
+  - All critical and major bugs must have a ‘CLOSED’ status

 ## What is verification
 Verification ensures the product is designed to deliver all functionality to the customer; it typically involves reviews and meetings to evaluate documents, plans, code, requirements, and specifications; this can be done with checklists, issues list, and walkthroughs and inspection meetings.